The clashes in Portland, explained

 Are Portland police and federal officers working together?

-The Portland City Council on July 23 voted to bar city police from collaborating with federal law enforcement.
+The Portland City Council on July 23 voted to bar city police from working with federal law enforcement.
 They had previously coordinated responses to the protests.

 Who are the federal police stationed at the Portland courthouse?